-1. Request Maintenance for Your Heating Equipment
+1. Request Maintenance for Your Home’s Heating

 2. Have Your Fireplace Inspected